jarmokivekas/tuamk-thesis/doc/main.md

 Figure \ref{fig:hist-mobile} shows a measurement of a band of spectrum used for mobile communication.
-The power distribution shows a clearly visible noise floor within the allocated frequency band, which indicates that the frequencies are not constantly in use and there are periods of time where no signals are present.
-A running time-average of the spectrum, which typical in traditional spectrum analyzers, does not clearly show the partial absence of signals seen in this example.
+The power distribution shows a visible noise floor within the allocated frequency band, which indicates that the frequencies are not constantly in use and there are periods of time where no signals are present.
+Figure \ref{fig:avg-mobile} shows the same spectrum measurement represented as a time-average plot of the power.
+The partial absence of signals in this example is not clearly visible in the type of running time-average typically found in traditional spectum analyzers.
 The intermittent use of the band shows up as lower average power, but the band still seems constantly occupied over time.
-Figure \ref{fig:avg-mobile} shows the same spectrum measurement represented as a time-average plot of the power.

 ![225 MHz span of spectum stiched from multiple measurements \label{fig:hist-long}](img/histogram-long.png){ width=100% }